90-Day DEXA Check-In: Leaner, Stronger, Still Shipping Code

 Next Reads

-- Hybrid Fitness Rationale for Software Engineers — why blending strength and cardio fits our desk-bound careers.
+- (Part 1/5) Why Hybrid Fitness Works for Software Engineers — why blending strength and cardio fits desk-bound careers and busy schedules.

-- Upper/Lower Two-Lift Strength Template — the exact template that powered these results.
+- (Part 2/5) Upper-Lower Strength Plan for Busy Parents — the exact template that powered these results.